 - The tree may be too large for its permitted space.

-- The overall size of the tree may be too heavy for its species, i.e., Ash trees are very susceptible to strong winds or snow so crown reduction and re-shaping could help prevent the overloading or breaking of limbs and branches.
+- The tree’s overall size may be too heavy for its species, i.e., Ash trees are very susceptible to strong winds or snow so crown reduction and re-shaping could help prevent the overloading or breaking of limbs and branches.

 - If a tree is not structurally sound due to being unbalanced or too heavy in any given direction, then crown reduction or re-shaping will accommodate its longevity.